staceywies/Birthday-Buddy/README.md

 and clean, readable repo structure.

 🚀 Features

-Add new birthdays via a simple Python function

 Lookup birthdays from the stored list

 Automatically append entries to a log file